Best laptops of 2020

-This list is your first stop to discovering the best of our top-rated laptops.
-Some of our top picks are here for battery life and performance, others for style and features, and a couple because they're just all-around good deals.
-Whether you're looking for something for work or entertainment, for home or travel, or a two-in-one or traditional clamshell, this list has them all.
-We've considered all of the details -- not just battery life.
-This means we've taken into account everything from the number of gigabytes of RAM and the refresh rate to the quality of the screen and keyboard.
+Whether you're looking for the best laptop for work or entertainment, for home or travel, or a two-in-one or traditional clamshell, this list has them all.
+We've considered all of the details -- from processor performance and battery life to the quality of the laptop screen and keyboard -- and all from the best brands in the market: Dell, Apple, Acer, HP, Asus, Microsoft, Lenovo and more.

-If, however, you're looking for a specific style of laptop, here are our best gaming laptops, 15-inch laptops, two-in-ones and Chromebooks, as well as the best choices for college students, creatives and MacBook Pro alternatives for the Windows set.
+There are a lot of different types of laptops, though, so here's where you'll find our best gaming laptops, 15-inch laptops, two-in-ones and Chromebooks, as well as the best choices for college students, creatives and MacBook Pro alternatives for the Windows set.
 Plus, if you just want pure power or battery life, our rankings of battery life and performance are for you.
 Need to stay as low as possible on price?
 Check out our picks for budget laptops and budget gaming laptops.
 See all of CNET's laptop reviews.

 We already had the XPS 13 as a top pick for anyone looking for great performance and battery life in the smallest chassis possible for a 13.3-inch screen size display.
-But for 2019 Dell also fixed our one complaint by moving the webcam back above the display.
-This device has 16 GB of RAM, a backlit chiclet keyboard, several USB ports and even a fingerprint reader.
-Not too shabby.
-Read our Dell XPS 13 (2019) review.
+But for 2020 Dell made the laptop even smaller, while making the screen larger and increasing performance for both CPU and graphics-intensive tasks.
+It's not a huge leap, but it's still the best in the category.
+Read our Dell XPS 13 (2020) review.

 Read more: Best laptop backpack for 2020